anav5704/Codeology-v2/src/pages/blogs/from-html-1-0-to-html5-the-evolution-of-web-development.md

 ---
 title: "From HTML 1.0 to HTML5: The Evolution of Web Development"
 description: Are you prepared to travel back in time and learn about HTML's evolution?
-As we explore the beginnings of the most widely used markup language in web development, buckle up and prepare to go back in time.
-Since its inception, HTML ...
+Let's explore the beginnings of the most widely used markup language.
 author: Anav
 date: May 19, 2023
 time: 5 mins